verrazzano/verrazzano/image-patch-operator/helm_config/charts/image-patch-operator/README.md

 ```bash
 minikube start
 ```
-Once the cluster created, load the two Docker images into the cluster.
-Replace the image names and tags according to your `docker-images` output.
+Once the cluster is created, load the two Docker images into the cluster.
+Replace the image names and tags according to your `docker images` output.
 ```bash
 minikube image load <image-patch-operator-name>:<image-patch-operator-tag>
 minikube image load <image-tool-name>:<image-tool-tag>